nodejs/node/doc/api.markdown

 `require.paths` can be modified at runtime by simply unshifting new paths onto it, or at startup with the `NODE_PATH` environmental variable (which should be a list of paths, colon separated).
+Additionally node will search for directories called `node_modules` starting at the current directory (of the module calling `require`) and upwards towards the root of the package tree.
+This feature makes it easy to have different module versions for different environments.
+Imagine the situation where you have a devopment environment and a production environment each with a different version of the `foo`
+module: `projects/x/development/node_modules/foo` and
+`projects/x/production/node_modules/foo`.

 The second time `require('foo')` is called, it is not loaded again from disk.
 It looks in the `require.cache` object to see if it has been loaded